tunjid/Tiler/docs/implementation/performance.md

 In the case of a former, the `Flow` should only emit if the backing dataset has actually changed.
 This prevents unnecessary emissions downstream.

-In the case of the latter, use `PivotRequest(on = x)` and `Input.Limiter` to match the output `TiledList` to the view port of the user's device to create an efficient paging pipeline.
+In the case of the latter, use `PivotRequest(on = x)` and `Input.Limiter` to match the output `TiledList` to the size of the view port of the user's device to create an efficient paging pipeline.

 For example if tiling is done for the UI, with a viewport that can display 20 items at once: